ArchipelagoMW/Archipelago/docs/setup_en.md

 ### Connect to the Multiserver

-Once both the client and the emulator are started, they must be connected. **This should happen automatically** However, if the lua script window doesn't appear, then within the emulator click on the "Tools" menu and select "Lua Console".
+Once both the client and the emulator are started, they must be connected. **This should happen automatically.**
+However, if the lua script window doesn't appear, then within the emulator click on the "Tools" menu and select "Lua Console".
 Click the folder button or press Ctrl+O to open a Lua script.
 Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.